zyqiu132/FindNumber/README.md

 Then you can start your next guess, with the same output patterns above, until you get all the integers correct.
 After having all the correct answers, the screen will say "Congratulations!
 You won in x steps.", where "x" is the steps you take to complete the matrix.
 Then you will see an output asking if you want to play this again, enter "cont" or "end" to play it again or quit the game.
+The playing record (winning output) of each round will be written to the same file ("greetings.txt"), for record only and will not be printed on screen.